Police appeal for help as they investigate a sex attack on a young girl in Bradford

 “We have specialist officers supporting the victim and we will work closely with colleagues on the local neighbourhood team who are increasing their patrols in the area to provide reassurance to the local community.”

-Officers are keen to hear from anyone who may have information that can assist with the investigation or saw an individual matching the description provided to contact the Homicide and Major Enquiry Team on 101, quoting incident 122 of 5 February.
+Officers are keen to hear from anyone who may have information that can assist with the investigation to contact the Homicide and Major Enquiry Team on 101, quoting incident 122 of 5 February.

 Support the YEP and become a subscriber today.
 Enjoy unlimited access to local news and the latest on Leeds United.
 With a digital subscription, you'll see fewer ads, enjoy faster load times, and get access to exclusive newsletters and content.
 Click here to subscribe.